 - Competitive markets

-- Gas will flow from production to consumption regions so as to minimize transportation and storage costs while clearing markets
+- Gas will flow from production to consumption regions so as to minimize transportation and storage costs while clearing markets.

-- The resulting set of flows constitutes an “economic equilibrium” or “market clearing” solution for the natural gas industry
+- The resulting set of flows constitutes an “economic equilibrium” or “market clearing” solution for the natural gas industry.

-What kinds of “scenarios” (“what ifs”) are possible?
+What kinds of “scenarios” (“what if’s”) are possible?

-- “Base” scenario using existing pipeline tariffs, capacities, and “normal” weather for demand regions
+- “Base” scenario using existing pipeline tariffs, capacities, and “normal” weather for demand regions.

 - “Severe winter” or “mild winter” demand cases

-- Pipeline expansions
+- Pipeline capacity expansions and/or reversals

 - Proposed pipeline projects for new or growing supply sources to markets